 - High levels of stability in aqueous storage - 70% of original capacity retained

 - Withstand high-temperature manufacturing processes to create novel combination products

-- No denaturation or refolding of the protein during production resulting in 100% bioactivity
+- Denaturation or refolding of the protein not required during production resulting in high levels of bioactivity

-- May be attached to substrates for localized effect
+- Readily attaches to substrates for a desired localized effect

 - Minimal batch-to-batch variation